Netflix Review: The Babadook (2014)

 Considering the main releases this weekend are Gold (ugh), Resident Evil: The Final Chapter (UGH), and A Dog’s Purpose (UUGGHH), I thought it be nice to debut a new feature to MovieBabble, Netflix Reviews!
 In this new feature, I’ll discuss movies that are available for you to stream online from your couch so you can stay in for the night rather than running out to the theater to see a movie that will mostly likely leave you wishing for your money back.
-The review will be spoiler free as usual!
+The following review of The Babadook will be spoiler free.

 The Babadook is directed by Jennifer Kent and stars Essie Davis as Amelia and Noah Wiseman as Samuel.
 Six years after the death of her husband, Amelia struggles to make it through the day, constantly disciplining Samuel and is ultimately depressed.
 Our two leads run into some more trouble after a children’s book entitled Mister Babadook shows up in their house.
 Once Amelia reads this book, we start to see things unravel for our main characters.
 While at first Amelia becomes frustrated with Samuel, she slowly begins to believe his hallucinations and the true terror that hides behind them.